Summer 2020 Children’s Ministry Programs

 First Reconciliation & First Holy Communion

-Our 2nd graders enter their final year of preparation for First Reconciliation (in December) and First Communion (after Easter) by attending weekly Sunday classes, one retreat each semester leading up to each sacrament, along with preparation at home.
+Our 2nd graders enter their final year of preparation for First Reconciliation (in Spring) and First Communion (after Easter) by attending weekly Sunday classes, one retreat each semester leading up to each sacrament, along with preparation at home.
 We begin preparation for First Reconciliation and First Communion in our Level 1 atrium, ages 3–6.

 - FAITH FORMATION REGISTRATION FORM 3K-10TH GRADE